Typecase for Content

 - Guides, to help staff, students, and other users complete tasks

-- Corporate information, like policies, price lists, and terms and conditions
+- Corporate information, like timetables, price lists, and terms of reference

 - Campaigns, to promote the benefits of something or encourage people to take part in something